YJBeetle/NekoNoAshiFixture/README.md

 Clip connector is a good way to persistent connection to the PCB, such as debug your chip, `Clip` folder contains a FreeCAD design file `Fixture.FCStd`, you can 3D print this file with PETG or other sturdy print material.
 And the supplementary PCB design is also provided in the `Clip` folder.

 You should use three M2 * 12mm screw to assemble this clip connector, two for conbine clip and adapter PCB, one for assemble clip parts.

+This type of connector need a 0.7mm wire diameter * 7mm diameter * 20mm length spring to work with clip connector.

 ![Clip](https://user-images.githubusercontent.com/8038511/173806358-feefa180-b81d-44e4-99a9-08597d6d76a1.png)